RAYNZ13/Contact-Manager-App/README.md

 # Contact Manager App

-This Node.js and Express.js application provides a robust platform for managing your contacts.
-It offers a RESTful API with CRUD operations, user authentication, and authorization features.
+A robust, secure application built with Node.js, Express, and MongoDB that simplifies contact management with complete CRUD operations and JWT authorization.
+The application follows the MVC architecture to ensure a structured and scalable codebase, providing a secure and user-friendly experience for managing contacts.

 ## Project Overview
 This project follows a modular structure, promoting maintainability and scalability.
 Here's a breakdown of the key components: